Pleistophora mulleri

-Pleistophora mulleri is a parasite of the amphipod Gammarus duebeni celticus.
+Pleistophora mulleri is a parasite of the amphipod Gammarus duebeni celticus (a subspecies of the boreal atlantic species of Gammarus, formerly Gammarus fabricius 1775, then later, Gammarus duebeni Lilljeborg 1852).
 The parasite targets the freshwater shrimp species and has shown higher rates of cannibalism, which in turn, affects biological communities and ecology.

 Development

-The parasite begins development within the host’s muscles as a merogonial plasmodia.
+The parasite begins development within the host's muscles as a merogonial plasmodia.
 The process of sporogony occurs when the amorous coat separates from the plasmalemma.
 A merontogenic sporophorous vesicle is then formed around the sporont The sporonts then proceed the developmental process by transforming into sporoblasts.
 The process transitioning from a sporont to sporoblast is known as morphogenesis.
 The final product of the life cycle yields a mature sporoblast complete with organelles.

 Transmission

 It was discovered that P. mulleri was transmitted by cannibalism.
 The parasite is directly transmitted when an uninfected shrimp consumes infected tissue of the Pleistrophora parasite.
 Pleistrophora is host specific where P. mulleri has never been reported from G. duebeni duebeni or from non-Irish G. celticus populations, indicating a homoxenous life cycle.